ibmresilient/resilient-community-apps/fn_exchange_online/doc/README.md

 ---
 ## Function - Exchange Online: Delete Message
 Delete a message in the specified user's email address mailbox.
-The email address of the mailbox and the message id are required input parameters.
+The email address of the mailbox and the message ID are required input parameters.
 The mail folder is an optional parameter.

  ![screenshot: fn-exchange-online-delete-message ](./screenshots/EXO-delete-message-function.png)